ghostop14/sparrow-wifi/README.md

 sudo apt-get install python3-dateutil

 Then for the pip installation, you won't be able to run the GUI since there doesn't appear to be a PyQtChart suitable for the Pi.
-So for the agent, just install the gps and dronekit modules:
+So for the agent, just install the gps, dronekit, and manuf modules:

-sudo pip3 install gps3 dronekit
+sudo pip3 install gps3 dronekit manuf